woojiahao/tp/docs/DeveloperGuide.md

 ##### Overview

-The `edit_transaction` command edits an existing `Transaction` from the `TransactionList` in UniCash.
+The `edit_transaction` command edits an existing `Transaction` from the `TransactionList` in UniCa$h.

-The following sequence diagram shows how the different components of UniCash interact with each other.
+The following sequence diagram shows how the different components of UniCa$h interact with each other.
 It is further explained in the **Details** section below.

 <img src="images/unicash/EditTransactionSequenceDiagram.png" width="1200" />